RebecaApostu/covidsite/content/posts/2020-09-15-Timeline/index.md

 Combining the official news with the cancellations levels recorded per day on the timeline offered an overview on the unfolding of events that might have had an influence on the traveler's decision towards their booking.

-While observing the first effects on bookings, it becomes noticeable that the cancellation levels occur over **four major peaks** in the COVID-19 timeframe.
+While observing the first effects on bookings, it becomes noticeable that the cancellation levels occur over **four major peaks** during the COVID-19 timeframe.

 * ***14th of March (***contained in a cluster of daily cancellations from the 11th to the 17th of March)
 * ***30th of March***